 - This qualification is expected to take 24 months to complete

-- College attendance is on a block release basis, starting in September each year
+- College attendance is on a block release basis at the Edinburgh centre and starts in September each year

 Fees are payable either by the employer or the individual as below:

 If the qualification is not achieved within the 24 months, access to the course and support can be continued by paying monthly direct debit payments until certification occurs.